-Upon analysis of past performance and the recommendation from the CSBG network, the state is using the same performance adjustment as in the previous year's plan.
-The program has added a tracking document that is managed by one of the program managers at the state to ensure the timeliness of reviewing and submitting documents.
+Upon analysis of past performance and the recommendation from the CSBG network, the State is utilizing the same performance adjustment as in the previous years' plan.
+The program has added a tracking document that is managed by one of the Program Managers at the State to ensure the timeliness of reviewing and submitting documents.
 The timeliness is reviewed during the monthly staff meetings to analyze the data and make recommendations for improvements.
-The state has worked with SmartQuest Technology to develop the EasyTrak software system that allows it to monitor the programmatic activities of eligible entities in conjunction with onsite monitoring and desk reviews.
-To ensure that the program is reviewing expenditures and programmatic reports monthly, both the program managers and the program director are reviewing and denoting their review with signature.
-The monitoring tool has been revised to include risk assessment to offer training and technical assistance expeditiously.
-The state has begun to collaborate with eligible entities to determine the monitoring schedule.
-The state also will send a letter of the scheduled monitoring visit, and eligible entities have another opportunity to reschedule if that visit is not convenient for the agency.
-The state has encouraged eligible entities to inform their assigned program manager if the scheduled appointment is inconvenient for them as an agency.
+The State has worked with SmartQuest Technology to develop the EasyTrak software system that allows it to monitor the programmatic activities of eligible entities in conjunction with onsite monitoring and desk reviews.
+To ensure that the program is reviewing expenditures and programmatic reports monthly, both the Program Managers and the Program Director are reviewing and denoting their review with signature.
+The monitoring tool has been revised to include risk assessment in an effort to offer Training and Technical Assistance expeditiously.
+The State has begun to collaborate with eligible entities to determine the monitoring schedule.
+The State also will send a letter of the scheduled monitoring visit, and eligible entities have another opportunity to reschedule if that visit is not convenient for the agency.
+The State has encouraged eligible entities to inform their assigned Program Manager if the scheduled appointment is inconvenient for them as an agency.